ajn123/teamDogLoverGatsyby/src/pages/index.md

   description: >
     Team Dog Lover is for everyone who believes that pet's aren't just animals, they are friends.
 We try our best to accomodate all requests and set the ultimate standard for pet care.
+We offer dog walking and overnight pet care.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,